Moving Art or Photography? Get a Van!

 There is one downside to this particular kind of van: they may as well have been painted with chalk.
 The white GM paint flakes and peels virtually 100% of the time with these.
 So, it will likely need to be repaired or repainted within 5-10 years of its year model.

 But I’m serious about recommending these, even if it’s not the same kind as mine.
 I’ve suggested it to so many of my artist, designer, and photographer friends.
+Whether you’re moving art or hauling equipment for a photo session, vans are perfect!
 The folks that end up buying a van always love how much easier it makes their life as it pertains to their art, photography, or work in general.

 Want to know more?
 Give me a shout.
 I love showing mine off!